(please scroll down)

 www.ottawajazz.com/PeterTurner/peterturner.htm

-A native of Ottawa, Peter's occasional sorties into Southern Ontario are keenly anticipated. |
+A native of Ottawa, Peter's frequent sorties into Southern Ontario are keenly anticipated. |

 |